Roach's mouse-tailed dormouse: Natural facts

 The mouse-tailed dormouse is distributed throughout east Europe, most predominantly East Bulgaria.
+Additionally, fossils of the mouse-tailed dormouse have been found in northern parts of Bulgaria, dating back to the Early Pleistocene Epoch within the Quaternary Period.
 It inhabits semi-open agricultural habitats with trees or bushes.
 It is most active from the first half of April to the second half of November.
 Copulations are around the second half of April to the beginning of May.
 Young females may have 5-6 young per litter while older females may have larger litters.